nextcloud/ansible-collection-nextcloud-admin/README.md

   # ^remote absolute path to the certificate's key. mandatory
   nextcloud_tls_cert_key: /path/to/cert/key
   # ^remote absolute path to the certificate. mandatory
+  nextcloud_tls_cert_chain: /path/to/cert/chain
+  # ^remote absolute path to the certificate's full chain- used only by apache - Optional
 ```

 #### System configuration